chimera-linux/cports/Packaging.md

 * `pie` Position-independent executables.
 * `ssp` Enables `-fstack-protector-strong`.
 * `scp` Enables `-fstack-clash-protection` (`ppc64le`, `ppc64`, `ppc`, `x86_64`)
-* `int` Traps signed integer overflows, excess shift and integer division by zero.
+* `int` Traps signed integer overflows and integer division by zero.
 * `pac` Enables AArch64 pointer authentication (`aarch64`).

 Several others are available that are not on by default: